chunhuayu/Survival-Analysis-in-R/Chapter 4/README.md

 * The Cox model cannot deal with the situation where survival curves cross.
 This is also the case for the Weibull model.

 ## Difference
-Surv() is used to define the time-to-event outcome, survreg() can be used to estimate a Weibull model, survfit() you can estimate survival curves.
+> Surv() is used to define the time-to-event outcome
+> survreg() can be used to estimate a Weibull model
+> survfit() you can estimate survival curves.